-4.6.009 The distances of the UCI MTB Marathon Series are minimum 60 70 km to maximum 160 100 km for women and minimum 80 km to maximum 120 km for men.
+4.6.009 The distances of the marathon mountain bike series are minimum 70 km to maximum 100 km for women and minimum 80 km to maximum 120 km for men.

 The race can be run over a single lap, or multi-lap with a maximum number laps of three.
 In the event of a multi-lap race there may not be a short-cut on the lap for the women's race.